I giorni dell'arcobaleno

 "I giorni dell'arcobaleno" ("The Days of the Rainbow") is a single by Italian singer Nicola Di Bari.
 The song was the winner of the Sanremo Music Festival 1972 and later went on to at the Eurovision Song Contest 1972 where it placed sixth.
-It marked the second Sanremo Festival victory in a row for Di Bari, an accomplishment only achieved by two other artists, Nilla Pizzi, and Domenico Modugno.
+It marked the second Sanremo Festival victory in a row for Di Bari, an accomplishment only achieved by three other artists, Nilla Pizzi, Johnny Dorelli and Domenico Modugno.

 Background

 Described as "minimalist, graceful and lyrical", the song is a nostalgic ballad, with Di Bari singing to a woman about her childhood, which she gave up by taking a lover at a very young age; and while this action, being a passage into adulthood, made her appear "cool" before her more innocent peers and transformed her into a self-assured young woman, she did in fact forsake what was – or could have been – "the best time" of her life.
 The lyrics of the song underwent several censorship changes, including the raising of the girl's age by three years, and the suppression of a verse referring to previous romantic experiences.

 The song was released as a single with the song "Era di primavera" as the B side.